MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallHyperVVMSetting.md

 ### -LoopbackEnabled
 Determines whether or not guest-host loopback traffic is allowed.

-This setting is orthogonal to any existing Hyper-V firewall rules.
-That is, both this setting and the set of Hyper-V firewall rules must both be configured to allow guest-host communication.
-Furthermore, if either this setting or a Hyper-V firewall rule blocks the communication, it will be blocked.

 The acceptable values for this parameter are: False, True, or NotConfigured.

 - True: Hyper-V firewall allows traffic between guest and host.